 Assessment and validation teams gauge how far the applicant service meets the requirements of the Archive Service Accreditation standard based on information supplied on the application form and supporting documents, and where relevant the on site visit.
 They then make a recommendation to the next available accreditation panel meeting, which will make the formal decision on the award of accredited status.

 Validation visitsA minimum of 25% of applications are validated by an on site visit conducted by a mixed review team consisting of assessors from these bodies, and in some cases peer reviewers.
-The on site visit is an opportunity for the assessment team to check documentation which is not submitted as part of the online application, talk to staff about key aspects of the application and look at on site facilities.
+The on site visit is an opportunity for the assessment team to check documentation which is not submitted as part of the online application, to talk to staff about key aspects of the application and to look at on site facilities.